artemave/vigun/README.md

 # vigun [![CircleCI](https://circleci.com/gh/artemave/vigun.svg?style=svg)](https://circleci.com/gh/artemave/vigun)
-Unclutter your test diet
+Unclutter your test diet.

 ## What is this?

-Vim plugin to run tests in a separate tmux window.
+Vim plugin to run tests from vim, running in a tmux window, in a separate tmux window.

 Out of the box it works with mocha, rspec and cucumber.
-Other test frameworks can be supported through extensible configuration system.
+Other test frameworks can be supported through some configuration.

 ## Installation